 …without a high-quality process, it is impossible to achieve a high-quality product.

-In the light cast by his reflections on his research, slipping between Mantle of the Expert and process drama, Slederslaghs suggests a new development of Mantle of the Expert:
+In the light cast by his reflections on his research, slipping between Mantle of the Expert and process drama, Selderslaghs suggests a new development of Mantle of the Expert:

 MoE 2.0: from dramatic inquiry towards an artistic result in arts education.